 Click Each Tab, For More Information

-Most of the firm’s legal work is centered representing clients nationwide on FOIA matters, whether they are requests or administrative appeals or litigation.
-The firm regularly represents client in the United States District Court for the District of Columbia, where he regularly litigates FOIA cases.
+Most of the firm’s legal work is centered on representing clients nationwide on FOIA matters, whether they are requests, administrative appeals, or litigation.
+The firm regularly represents clients in the United States District Court for the District of Columbia, where Mr. Sorenson regularly litigates FOIA cases.

-We have represented journalists, nonprofits, individuals, and businesses in making FOIA requests.:
+We have represented journalists, nonprofits, individuals, and businesses in making FOIA requests.
+Examples: